mattpap/masters-thesis/sphinx/src/groebner.rst

 requires enlarging of the input polynomial system to :func:`groebner`.
 Instead of substituting an algebraic number for a variable, we can instead substitute a *dummy* variable for it and add the minimal polynomial of the algebraic number to the system of equations.
-This way we have simpler coefficient domain but a larger system we pass to the |groebner| basis algorithm.
+This way we have a simpler coefficient domain but a larger system we pass to the |groebner| basis algorithm.
-Currently this approach isn't implemented is SymPy.
+Currently this approach isn't implemented is SymPy although seems promising for future use.

 Algebraic relations in invariant theory
 ---------------------------------------